joshb738/Election_Analysis/README.md

 ## Summary
 The Analysis of the election show that:

 1. A total of **369,711** votes were cast in this election.

-2. The following is a list of candidates that recived votes:
+2. The following candidates recived votes:
    - Charles Casper Stockham
    - Diana DeGette
    - Raymon Anthony Doane